gazebosim/sdf_tutorials/custom_elements_attributes/proposal.md

 </model>

 ```

-This proposal advocates for a convention where namespaces are declared only in
-the root element of an SDFormat file.
-This means only the `<sdf>` tag in an
-SDFormat world file or the topmost `<model>` tag in an SDFormat model file may
-have the `xmlns:` attribute.

 Since default namespaces are not permitted in this proposal, the uniqueness
 rules apply only to namespace prefixes.
 The following is an example that